Sadya

+Etymology

+The Malayalam word sadya (സദ്യ) derives from Sanskrit ságdhi- (सग्धि), referring to a communal feast.

 Overview

-A typical Sadya can have about 24–28 dishes served as a single course.
-In cases where it is a much larger one it can have over 64 or more items, such as the Sadya for Aranmula Boatrace (Valla Sadya).
-During a traditional Sadya celebration, people are seated cross-legged on mats.
+A typical sadya can have about 24–28 dishes served as a single course.In some cases, where it is much larger, it can include over 64 items, such as the sadya for Aranmula Vallamkali (Valla-sadya).
+During a traditional sadya meal, people are seated cross-legged on mats.
 Food is eaten with the right hand, without cutlery.
 The fingers are cupped to form a ladle.